Molfetta: Migration

-During the times of the mass migration of Italians, mainly following World War II, many Molfettese residents migrated to a town in South Australia called Port Pirie.
-The culture of Molfetta is celebrated in Port Pirie and officials of both Port Pirie and Molfetta have close links today.
+During the times of the mass migration of Italians, mainly following World War II, many Molfettese residents migrated to Fremantle in Western Australia and to a town in South Australia called Port Pirie.
+The culture of Molfetta is celebrated in Fremantle and Port Pirie.
+Officials of both Port Pirie and Molfetta have close links today.
 In the United States, many Molfettese immigrants settled in the city of Hoboken, New Jersey, where a substantial enclave still exists today.